 - 2 tsp roasted whole coriander and cumin

 - Coconut cream

-- Meanwhile, grill the red bell peppers in a frypan till they are a little charred.
+- Meanwhile, grill the red bell peppers in a frypan until they are a slightly charred.

 - Once the paste is ready, heat oil in the Accent Ultra-Durable Nonstick Chef's Pan and fry off the paste until all the excess water has evaporated and the oil separates.

 - Add vegetable stock along with the vegetables.
-Start with the hardest vegetables, like pumpkin, as they would take the longest to cook, followed by baby corn, and then move on to the softer vegetables like broccoli, pea aubergines, kaffir lime leaves, and basil leaves.
+Start with the hardest vegetables, like pumpkin, as they would take the longest to cook, followed by baby corn, and then move on to the softer vegetables like broccoli, Thai pea eggplants, kaffir lime leaves, and basil leaves.

-- Once the vegetables are almost cooked, add in the fish sauce and palm sugar, and finish it all with the coconut milk.
+- Once the vegetables are almost cooked, add in the fish sauce and palm sugar and finish it all off with the coconut milk.

 - Garnish with fried basil leaves and coconut cream.

 - Serve with steamed plain or jasmine rice.